0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ---

 ## Summary
 **For eleven months, Gavin Grier texted me from over 30 fake numbers, catfished me on Grindr, played me a robotic death threat over the phone, and poured a gallon of paint on my car.
-In late 2025, the Franklin County Municipal Court of Ohio found him liable for damages from stalking, vandalism, and harrassment, ordering him to pay the amount I was suing for and court fees.**
+In late 2025, the Franklin County Municipal Court of Ohio found him liable for damages from stalking, vandalism, and harrassment, ordering him to pay the amount I was suing for and court fees.
+Since then, others have come forward to me and talked about their experinces, and i decided to put my story in the public to keep others safe.**

 What follows below is a LONG article detailing exactly how it happened, but this is the summary.
 The important point to note is that, to this date, he STILL hasn't paid the court fine.